-I started out playing music using a guitar, and as I ventured further into electronic music production, I always longed for the ability to play synth parts and samples using a guitar instead of a keyboard.
+I started out playing music with a guitar, and as I ventured further into electronic music production, I always wished for the ability to play synth parts and samples using a guitar instead of a keyboard.

 I remember first hearing about the Roland V-G8.
-It looked pretty cool and people I knew who had used one said it sounded good & worked well, but it was a bit on the pricey side, something like $2000 from what I can remember.
+It looked pretty cool and I read that it sounded good & worked well, but it was a bit on the pricey side, something like $2000 from what I can remember.
 I was already using a digital multi-effects unit, and having another pedal board to deal with felt like a bit much.
 You also had to mount a pickup & controller unit on the guitar, and I was never really sure if this would work well on a lefty.
 Nowadays, there’s the GR-55 which looks nice, but it’s still a bit pricey at $699.
 Another option at the time was the AXON AX100 MIDI Guitar Converter, which had many similarities to the Roland gear as I described above, but no sound module.

 My current setup consists of Native Instruments Guitar Rig & Rig Kontrol for most of my guitar effects processing both live & in the studio.
 Most everything is done, “in-the-box” so I really just wanted the ability to trigger my existing plugins within Ableton Live.